-Varicose veins are enlarged blue-purple veins that appear twisted.
-Most commonly, people have varicose veins on their legs, calves, and feet.
+Varicose veins are enlarged, blue-purple veins that appear twisted.
+People commonly have varicose veins on their legs, calves, and feet.
 Varicose veins happen when the valves in your veins become weak and cannot push blood back up to the heart effectively.
-As a result, the blood pools and enlarges blood veins.
+As a result, the blood pools and enlarges the blood vessels.

-Millions of adults in the U.S. struggle with varicose vein health issues on a daily basis.
+Millions of adults in the U.S. struggle with varicose vein health issues daily.
 Fortunately, this common condition is considered largely cosmetic and usually has little to no physical side effects.

-However, patients affected by varicose veins can still suffer from mild discomfort in the legs, especially when aggravated by environmental factors.
+However, patients affected by varicose veins can still suffer from mild leg discomfort, especially when aggravated by environmental factors.

 Heat and cold can exacerbate common symptoms of pain and discomfort associated with varicose veins: